Maqam Sheikh al-Qatrawani: Local legends

-According to local legend, Sheikh Ahmad al-Qatrawani was a holy man from the town of Qatra, but left after his hometown after he could not continue his religious duties there.
+According to local legend, Sheikh Ahmad al-Qatrawani was a holy man from the town of Qatra, but left his hometown after he could not continue his religious duties there.
 A group of villages saw him laying at Bir Zeit.
 When asked of his origins, the Sheikh said that he was from Qatra and that angels brought him to the site where he would die.
 The residents of Atara, as well as nearby Ajjul and Silwad provided him with food and protection for four years and when they found him dead, they buried him just west of the sanctuary.
 Another popular tale claims that when al-Qatrawani died, his dead body descended onto the hilltop where his sanctuary stands.

 Christian tradition

 Many Palestinian Christians argue, however, that the site was dedicated to Saint Catherine, suggesting the etymological origin of "Qatrawani" to be from "Catherine".
 Hamdan Taha also points out similarities between the Muslim tradition of al-Qatrawani descending to his burial place at the time of his death to the Christian tradition of Saint Catherine descending to Mount Sinai at the time of her death.